bbolli/tumblr-utils/tumblr_backup.md

 re-uploaded/edited, the old image is kept in the backup, but no post links to it.
 The format of the image file names can be selected with the `-I` option.

+It must be noted that saved inline images (from non-photo posts) keep their name.
+This means that only the first image with any given name will be saved;
+the others with the same name will point to the first one.

 The download of images can be disabled with option `-k`.
 In this case, the image URLs will point to the original location.